Steps to using CRAFFT are outlined below:

 Ask the CRAFFT questions.

 If the patient answered “0” to all the opening “frequency of use” questions, ask the CAR question only.
-If the patient provided an answer >”0” to any of the “frequency of use” questions, ask the full set of six CRAFFT questions.
+If the patient provided an answer >”0” to the alcohol, marijuana, or “anything else to get high” questions, ask the full set of six CRAFFT questions.

 Communication of risk – DSM-5 Criteria for a Substance Use Disorder